How to become a nutritionist or dietitian: My career journey and honest advice

 Nutrition writing: Publications typically commission work and pay per word around 0.70c/word (I think?).
 Some places will only pay $100-200 for a short article.
 Some pay twice that amount.

-Many publications run on tight budgets so don’t have a money but it’s always a good idea to ask ‘what is the budget?’ before offering your writing for free.
+Many publications run on tight budgets so don’t have money but it’s always a good idea to ask ‘what is the budget?’ before offering your writing for free.
 Practice writing daily.
 Read books and magazines.

-Business: Like all business, there is no ‘normal’ salary for working as a nutritionist or dietitian in business.
+Business: Like all businesses, there is no ‘normal’ salary for working as a nutritionist or dietitian in business.
 Unlike hospital work, the sky is the limit…!

 Take home message: How to become a nutritionist or dietitian

-If you’re considering becoming a nutritionist or dietitian, I can confirm that it’s great degree and career.
+If you’re considering becoming a nutritionist or dietitian, I can confirm that it’s a great degree and career.

 If you’re self-employed like me, it’s really flexible so great for mums and people who travel loads.
-There are so many different areas to go in so find a speciality that speaks to you (and makes you unique).
+There are so many different areas to go in so find a specialty that speaks to you (and makes you unique).

 If you are thinking of studying nutrition or starting a nutrition career, be prepared to run a business.
 I do business stuff 75% of the time and nutrition work 25% of the time.